 Beyond the cheese count, the historical literature is more generally ambivalent about probate inventories.
 Their flaws cannot be ignored.
-In the view of some scholars, they remain 'opaque tools for historical research'.
-Mark Overton and colleagues refer to 'a depressingly long list of possible reasons why any single inventory may be misleading', and there may also be good reasons to distrust groups of inventories.
-The second research is a second reason of the second
+In the view of some scholars, they remain 'opaque tools for historical research'.35 Mark Overton and colleagues refer to 'a depressingly long list of possible reasons why any single inventory may be misleading', and there may also be good reasons to distrust groups of inventories.36